SmokinCaterpillar/pypet/doc/source/cookbook/environment.rst

     you set a comment, normally that comment would be attached to each and every instance.
     This can produce a lot of unnecessary overhead if the comment is the same for every result over all runs.
-If `hdf5.purge_duplicate_comments=1` than only the comment of the first result or derived parameter instance created is stored or comments that differ from this first comment.
+If `hdf5.purge_duplicate_comments=1` than only the comment of the first result or derived parameter instance created is stored, or comments that differ from this first comment.
 You might want to take a look at :ref:`more-on-duplicate-comments`.